WillemAchterhof/archguard/README.md

 It is designed around a simple principle:

-> **Build a minimal Arch Linux system, establish a measured and trusted boot chain, reduce the attack surface, isolate applications and virtual machines, and make security-relevant changes visible to the user.**
+> **Build a minimal Arch Linux system, establish a measured and trusted boot chain, reduce the attack surface, and make security-relevant changes explicit and verifiable.**

 ArchGuard is not intended to be a universal "secure Arch" configuration.
-It is a deliberately opinionated system with hardware-aware configuration, explicit security decisions, and a strong focus on measured boot, encryption, network isolation, and runtime confinement.
+It is an opinionated personal project with hardware-aware configuration, measured boot, encrypted storage, kernel hardening, and controlled first-boot configuration.

+The project is designed to keep the security model understandable rather than accumulating large numbers of unexplained hardening tweaks.

 ---

-## Security Architecture
+# Security Architecture

 ArchGuard is organized into the following security layers: